Free shipping from 80€ to Germany and Austria!

 Tools for small service

-scope of application Tools Price
+scope Tools Price

-Grow Wax set 58€
+Grow Wax set 78 €

-Assuming that the family would like to have their equipment set up once before and once during a skiing holiday, the costs for the service provider would be €222.
-The purchase costs of the ski tuning tools we have listed total €416.
-If the family goes on a skiing holiday more than once a season, or has a more sporty style of skiing, so the material wears out a little quicker and needs to be straightened more often.
-The purchase of ski service tools pays off after 1-2 seasons .
-(Depending on your needs and driving style, you will of course still have to buy sanding belts, but here you can get 10 pieces starting at €25!)
+If we assume that the family wants to have their equipment adjusted once before and once during a skiing holiday, the costs to the service provider are around €290 - €310.
+The total purchase costs of the ski tuning tools we have listed are €476.
+If the family goes on a skiing holiday more than once per season, or is more sporty, so that the material wears out a little faster and should be adjusted more often, The purchase of ski service tools pays for itself after 1–2 seasons at the latest.
+(Depending on your needs and skiing style, you will of course also need to buy sanding belts, but you can get 10 of them here from just €25!)

-Tools for large ski service
+Tools for major ski service

-scope of application Tools Price
+Scope Tools Price

-Grow Wax set 58€
+Grow Wax set 78 €

-Mending Pad repair material 5€
+Repair Surface repair material 5€

-Pad puller 25€
+Pad puller 25 €

-In comparison, a family of four pays €48 more for a major service from the service provider alone.
+In comparison, a family of four pays around €50 more for a large service from the service provider alone.

-If she has one large and one small service carried out per season, that adds up to €270.
-After 2 seasons, the acquisition costs have also been paid off.
+If you have one large and one small service carried out per season, the total will be around €370.
+After two seasons, the purchase costs will have paid for themselves.

 Wear and tear due to ski service